To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

 If you have symptoms, no matter how mild, stay home, don’t go to work, school or the shops, and get tested as quickly as possible.

-There are a number of COVID-19 testing options on the Gold Coast and it is important that you get tested, to ensure you get the care you need and to stop the spread to your family or to the community.
+There are several COVID-19 testing options on the Gold Coast and it is important that you get tested, to ensure you get the care you need and to stop the virus spreading.

 For the latest information on COVID-19 testing, visit Queensland Health’s COVID-19 testing requirements webpage.